Anna Luísa Beserra: Early life and education

 In 2019, she was awarded the Young Champions of the Earth from the United Environment Programme and the award Hugo Werneck de Sustentabilidade & Amor á Natureza.
 She was also listed as a 2020 Top 10 Innovator on Shell LiveWIRE.

+In 2022, Beserra was selected as a Bloomberg New Economy Catalyst.
+As part of the program, she attended the annual New Economy Forum held in Singapore and the Bloomberg New Economy Catalyst Retreat that same year.